 Charles Concordia was born on 20 July 1908 and grew up in Schenectady, NY.
 He was an excellent student and went straight from high school to work at the General Electric Company.
-Although he continued his studies part time at Union College in these early years, it would be until 1971 that he received an (honorary) D.Sc. from the college, and later receiving an honorary D.Sc. from the Iowa State University.
+Although he continued his studies part time at Union College in these early years, he earned his first degree, an (honorary) D.Sc. from the college, in 1971; and later received an honorary D.Sc. from Iowa State University.

 Career at General Electric

-His accomplishments made him a well known power systems engineer and expanded field in the planning, operation and security of extended power systems.
-His theory of electric machines and his effect on the dynamic analysis of interconnected electric power systems, electrical machinery, and automatic control systems all made a significant impression on the field.
+His accomplishments made him well-known as a power systems engineer and and in the expanding field of planning, operation and security of extended power systems.
+His theory of electric machines and his work on the dynamic analysis of interconnected electric power systems, electrical machinery, and automatic control systems all made significant contributions.
 In the 1940s, he pioneered the idea that synchronous machines' voltage-regulator characteristics affect their stability.
-In 1951 he wrote Synchronous Machines -Theory and Performance, which became a well known text.
+In 1951. he wrote Synchronous Machines -Theory and Performance, which became a well-known text.
 By the end of his career he had accumulated six patents and published over 130 papers.

 Professional Organizations and Awards